5 sustainable Maldives resorts for surfers that will blow your mind

 This article contains affiliate links, which means when you make a purchase through that link, I earn a small commission.
 Affiliate links come at no cost to you and ensure my content remains free!

-Soneva Fushi is a castaway resort that champions sustainability and has gained renown for its low-key luxury aesthetic and impressive green credentials.
-Guests are ensconced in thatched mansions dotted amidst the island's lush greenery, with interiors featuring recycled bamboo, eucalyptus wood and vibrant fabrics from Barefoot, a company that employs rural women in Sri Lanka.
-Even the surf school utilises upcycled equipment so guests can ride the secluded breaks guilt-free.
+Soneva Fushi is a paradisiacal resort that champions sustainability, with a low-key luxury aesthetic and impressive green credentials.
+Guests are ensconced in thatched-roofed mansions dotted amidst the island's greenery - the privacy here is sublime!
+The interiors feature recycled bamboo and eucalyptus wood while the fabrics are from Barefoot, a company that employs rural women in Sri Lanka.

 Every detail of the resort focuses on reducing its environmental impact, from recycling waste into stunning glass artworks to ensuring local and sustainable supply chains.
-This has allowed Soneva Fushi to achieve the remarkable feat of being a completely carbon-neutral operation, with 2% of room revenue dedicated to offsetting any remaining footprint.
+Even the surf school utilises up-cycled equipment so guests can ride the secluded breaks guilt-free.
+This has allowed Soneva Fushi to become an almost completely carbon-neutral operation, with 2% of room revenue dedicated to offsetting any remaining footprint.

 This small fee has made a big impact, channeling crucial funds into the Soneva Foundation to support a diverse array of eco-friendly initiatives.
 From investing in carbon offset projects to pioneering chemical-free mosquito control, Soneva Fushi has walked the walk when it comes to minimising environmental harm.